 Clinical Trials Webinar

 Are you considering a clinical trial?
 How safe are clinical trials?
 How do you know if your clinical trial is working?
-The webinar, hosted by ZERO in partnership with Us TOO and OncoGenex features Dr. Tomasz Beer, Deputy Director at the Oregon Health & Science University.
+The webinar below, hosted by ZERO in partnership with Us TOO and OncoGenex, features Dr. Tomasz Beer, Deputy Director at the Oregon Health & Science University.
 Dr. Beer covers everything you need to know about clinical trials.